Ch4120N/Charon-MD5-Hash-Cracker/README.md

     * The tool provides real-time updates on the progress of the cracking attempt, showing the current string being tested and its corresponding MD5 hash.

 This process continues until either the correct password is found or all possible combinations have been exhausted.

+## ⚠️ Legal disclaimer ⚠️
+> Usage of `Charon MD5 Hash Cracker` for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program.

+## ❤️ Donation
+> bitcoin:   bc1ql4syps7qpa3djqrxwht3g66tldyh4j7qsyjkq0

+## ☠️ Reporting Issues

+If you are facing a configuration issue or something is not working as you expected to be, please use the **Ch4120ni@Gmail.com**